-Analysis | What we know about efforts by Trump’s 2016 campaign to suppress Black votes
+Analysis | What we know about alleged efforts by Trump’s 2016 campaign to suppress Black votes

 “In total, more than three-and-a-half million Black voters were marked ‘deterrence,’ ” reporter Krishnan Guru-Murthy said in the Channel 4 report.
 “If you include other ethnic minorities, they made up 54 percent of the deterrent segment.”

-“Now, we can reveal for the first time,” Guru-Murthy said at another point, “that many [Black voters] had been identified by the Trump campaign and its supporters.
+At another point, Guru-Murthy said: “Now, we can reveal for the first time that many [Black voters] had been identified by the Trump campaign and its supporters.
 Their aim?
 Not to win their votes, it seems, but to get them to stay at home on Election Day.”

 This assertion is, in fact, not bolstered by the rest of the report.

-It’s not a new revelation that the Trump campaign was hoping to tamp down on Black turnout in 2016.
+It’s not a new revelation that the Trump campaign was hoping to tamp down Black turnout in 2016.
 Shortly before the election, reporters from Bloomberg News visited the Trump campaign war room, where they were explicitly told that the campaign wanted to limit the number of Black people who turned out that year.

 “We have three major voter suppression operations under way,” an official with the campaign told Bloomberg’s Joshua Green and Sasha Issenberg.
 Among the targets were Black voters.